 The point of interface between SLP and NDS is the SLP Directory agent.
 The Directory agent is a common data storage of network service information collected through SLP.
-The Directory agent uses NDS as its database for network service information that is distributed globally.NDS adds significant value to SLP by leveraging existing NDS standards for configuring NDS tree structures, for a central point of administration, and for the ability of NDS to replicate service information.NDS replication services allow Directory agent-to-Directory agent communication.
-This is unique in SLP implementations and it facilitates global distribution of SLP database information.NDS replica services from a local replica.
+The Directory agent uses NDS as its database for network service information that is distributed globally.
+NDS adds significant value to SLP by leveraging existing NDS standards for configuring NDS tree structures, for a central point of administration, and for the ability of NDS to replicate service information.
+NDS replication services allow Directory agent-to-Directory agent communication.
+This is unique in SLP implementations and it facilitates global distribution of SLP database information.
+NDS replica services give the Directory agent the ability to access global services from a local replica.
 The Directory agent is responsible for processing the following SLP protocol messages: